Online Resources for Writing Help

 Everyone can be a writer; even those who aren't professional writers create many kinds of documents throughout their lives.
 Learn how other writers, just like you, have dealt with the joy and frustration that writing brings.

-Handouts from the Moody Writing Center
+Handouts and vidoes from the Moody Writing Center

 The Writing Center at MBI offers handouts and short video guides for writing-related issues.